 Do you think you’re an expert?

 So how do you OWN that you’re a rock star at what you do?
-Here are 3 ways to do just that.
+Here are three things that will help.

 Pay attention to what’s easy for you